jz-aulakh/Simon-says-game/README.md

 1. Game generates a random sequence of LED blinks.
 2. Player must press the corresponding buttons in order.
 3. If the sequence is correct, the game progresses to the next round with a longer sequence.
-4. If the player makes a mistake, the game ends, and the score is displayed.
+4. If the player makes a mistake, the game ends.

 ---